Stephanie: An online portrait drawing session

 Enjoyed this video?
 You might like these too:

-Luca Indraccolo draws a one-hour portrait of model Josie this week, teaching you how to use the hands as a compositional frame within portrait drawing.
-Working on A4 black paper with black, grey, and white Polychromos ...
+Luca Indraccolo draws a one-hour portrait of model Martin, focusing on how to use light planes as focal points to guide the eye through the drawing.
+Working with a black Col-Erase pencil and a white Polychromos pencil on ...

 Subscribe to our mailing list and we’ll keep you informed about upcoming online sessions, workshops and events.
 Plus we’ll give you access to SEVEN of our previous sessions, and a voucher worth $6.50 for a future session, all for FREE